-COVID-19 Case Study: A Clothing Retailer Tests Cleaning Systems
+COVID-19 Case Study: Clothing Retailer Experiments with UV Fabric Cleaning

 Organization: A U.S.-based clothing retailer with 1,000 corporate-owned brick-and-mortar locations in North America, with franchises in other parts of the world.

 In recent months, the retailer has had to deal with clothing that might harbor virus particles, either from shoppers touching or trying on clothes, or from buyers returning purchased articles.
 Their solution has been to both let the garments sit for 24 hours—there is evidence that the virus ceases to be viable after that time—and to steam the clothes in large machines.

 But the steamers have caused various problems.
 First, they create extremely high humidity, which makes the stockrooms muggy and the public area of the store hot and uncomfortable.
 They also cause problems with the stores’ HVAC systems.

 The steamers also strain utilities.
 Larger units need their own water line and require a higher-voltage electric supply.
 Moreover, they are expensive to install and maintain.

 Now the retailer is exploring disinfectants that operate by ultraviolet (UV) light.
 This solution is less expensive, easier to install, operate, and maintain, and it plugs into a regular outlet.
 One hurdle is finding a unit that can clean a garment completely without a person having to turn it inside out.
 Three options are being considered, says the corporate loss prevention (LP) manager.
 The one raising the most concern requires adding ozone to the UV light to ensure that it kills the virus.
 “We have to do added testing to make sure there are no negative health impacts,” says the loss prevention manager.
 The company plans to deploy safety professionals to test the devices at distribution centers, to include conducting air-quality testing in enclosed areas.